-If the nerves are INSANE, be patient with each other leading up to the session, sip your favorite drank before your shoot.
+If the nerves are INSANE, be patient with each other leading up to the session, and sip your favorite drink before your shoot.
 When overly nervous and in doubt, just kiss!
 HAVE FUN!

 - Get silly.
 Play with one another during the shoot.

 - Think of the session as a date, and I promise it will seem more fun!

 - Don’t overthink your session!
 Look at your boo if you feel nervous.
 That’s your rock, lean on each other!

 - Refer back to this article as much as you need while you are preparing for engagement photos.